puneetks2004/Portfolio-Puneet_Kumar/README.md

 copy integerated code with react and simply add key in it and now you can see how on entering details your data is received in your email box

 --->to add pdf download add pdf in public folder in file structure than just add <a> tag with reference

+-------->for respponsiveness
+for mobile--480px
+for tab or mid phone 786 px
+laptop normally made for it